 Research finds one third of young people experience a mental disorder by age 13

 A report from the Royal College of Surgeons in Ireland (RCSI) released today - World Mental Health Day - indicates that one in three young people in Ireland is likely to have experienced some form of mental disorder by the age of 13.
-Photograph: Getty Connect, an out-of-hours support group set up in 2006 to fill a need identified by groups representing victims of institutional abuse, says it has received about 8,300 calls this year compared to 7,376 in 2012
+Photograph: Getty Some children are being locked up between 8pm and 8am

 Young Irish people may have higher rates of mental disorder than young people of similar age in other countries, according to new research published today.